 PPI's, Acid Reflux, Osteoporosis and Osteopenia

 Let's talk about acid reflux.
-This is a very real and uncomfortable problem for many adults.
+This is a very real and uncomfortable problem for many adults, and many women who are diagnosed with osteoporosis become alarmed when they realize they have been taking medications that might have impacted their bone health.
 Medications called proton pump inhibitors (PPIs) are widely prescribed to treat acid reflux.
 You may recognize the brand names of Prilosec, Prevacid, Omeprazole, or Nexium.

 But are these medications hurting your bone health?